gaia-os/gaia_network_prototype/README.md

 python -m demo.web_client_demo
 ```

-This script follows a similar flow to the original demo but uses HTTP requests instead of direct method calls.
+This script follows a similar flow to the standard demo but uses HTTP requests instead of direct method calls.

 ### API Endpoints